Price comparison from over 24,000 stores worldwide

 Dashlane has also added a simple VPN for secure Wi-Fi hotspot connections.
 After an intital setup, you just click VPN from the menu, choose a servier location from more than 20 countries, and select Connect.
 Though any VPN can impact the speed of your internet connection, I didn’t notice any slow down in my usage.
 VPN protection is only available with paid premium accounts.

 Dashlane also supports auto-login, form autofill, secure notes, and secure sharing with emergency contacts.
-The desktop client is free to use on any single device, but to sync your password you’ll need Dashlane Premium for about $60 per year.
+The desktop client is free to use on any single device, but to sync your password you’ll need Dashlane Premium for about $78 per year.
 The paid plan also gives you multi-factor authentication secure file storage, remote access, and priority support, along with the VPN and dark web monitoring.
-A Premium Plus plan adds credit monitoring and up to $1 million in Identity Theft Insurance for about $120 a year.
+A Family plan offers everything the Premium plan offers, but for up to six private accounts.